 I represented a client whose former spouse texted him “Happy Birthday.”
 He responded by texting back “Thanks.”
 She then filed a complaint, and my client was arrested and charged with a criminal offense for violating an order of protection.

-While it is important that the state have a means to protect those who are legitimate victims of domestic violence and abuse, it is equally important to protect the rights of the falsely accused.
-If you have been named in a temporary order of protection or if you have been charged with violating an order, please contact me at soon as possible by email or call 651-504-2564.
+While it is important that the state has the means to protect those who are legitimate victims of domestic violence and abuse, it is equally important to protect the rights of the falsely accused.
+If you have been named in a temporary order of protection or if you have been charged with violating an order, please contact me, an experienced Woodbury Order For Protection Lawyer, as soon as possible by email or call 651-504-2564.